 tsig-keygen can also be run as ddns-confgen, in which case its output includes additional configuration text for setting up dynamic DNS in named.
-See ddns-confgen - ddns key generation tool for details.
+See tsig-keygen, ddns-confgen - TSIG key generation tool for details.

 5.5.2 Loading a New Key